HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.web-extensions.md

 * Use `shellExecutionSupported` if there is a platform shell present.
 * Implement alternative command handlers that show a dialog to explain why the command is not applicable.

 WebWorkers can be used as an alternative to forking processes.
 We have updated several language servers to run as web extensions, including the built-in [JSON](https://github.com/microsoft/vscode/tree/main/extensions/json-language-features), [CSS](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features), and [HTML](https://github.com/microsoft/vscode/tree/main/extensions/html-language-features) language servers.
-The [[vs.1.7.#language-server-protocol-in-web-extensions]] section below gives more details.
+The [language-server-protocol-in-web-extensions](#language-server-protocol-in-web-extensions) section below gives more details.

 The browser runtime environment only supports the execution of JavaScript and [WebAssembly](https://webassembly.org/).
 Libraries written in other programming languages need to be cross-compiled, for instance there is tooling to compile [C/C++](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm) and [Rust](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_wasm) to WebAssembly.
 The [vscode-anycode](https://github.com/microsoft/vscode-anycode) extension, for example, uses [tree-sitter](https://www.npmjs.com/package/tree-sitter), which is C/C++ code compiled to WebAssembly.